kannadiga1/my-first-git-hub-repo/README.md

 # my-first-git-hub-repo
-My first Git HUb repo.
+My first Git HUb repo.one more edit